WASP-SYSTEMS/wespenstock/README.md

 Once the CRS is installed into a venv, invoke it using the `run_crs` command with that venv active.

 The first CLI argument is the mode of operation.
-If can be one of:
+It can be one of:

 - `analyze`: Run the analyzer agent only.
 - `pov`: Run the PoV builder agent only.